chat icon

 Why It Matters

-You should think of a cell signal repeater as an investment in your business.
+You should think of a DAS system as an investment in your business.
 Even if everyone in your organization uses the same carrier network, it may not always be that way.
 You may end up changing the carrier for all of your business phones and be stuck with unusable equipment.
 Either way, there’s no reason to get a repeater that doesn’t work for all carriers.

 4. Low Overload and Shutdown Threshold